About The HGLFF

 Through its films, videos and related events, the Houston Gay and Lesbian Film Festival provides a platform for the gay, lesbian, bisexual and transgender community to tell their stories and to examine the crucial issues impacting their lives.

 MISSION STATEMENT: The Houston Gay and Lesbian Film Festival is a non-profit organization that exists to promote the media arts as a powerful tool for communication and cooperation among diverse communities by presenting films, videos, and programs by, about, or of interest to the gay, lesbian, bisexual, and transgender community.
-You may have learned that our reach has recently broadened to include sister organizations overseas, thanks to the recent rise in interest in medical tourism, but our core goals are still locally based.
+You may have learned that our reach has recently broadened to include sister organizations overseas, but there are still many countries in which the gay, lesbian, bisexual, and transgender community is still demonized.
+All you have to do is looked at the news from Russia and the current attitude toward and treatment of gay men and women by the Russian government.

 The primary objectives of the HGLFF are: